Klamath233/ecexxx/docs/ssh-guide.md

+Raspberry Pi SSH and Internet Sharing Guide
+===

-## Prerequesite
+## Prerequisite
-This tutorial assumes you run Raspbian on your Pi and latest major operating systems, including Windows 10, Ubuntu 16.04 and macOS High Sierra.
+This tutorial demonstrates how to connect your computer to your Pi and share the computer's Wi-Fi connection to the Pi via an Ethernet cable.
+It is assumed that you run Raspbian on your Pi and latest major operating systems, including Windows 10, Ubuntu 16.04 and macOS High Sierra.
+Also, if you already have a home router, you are good to SSH by simply using the Pi's LAN IP address.
+This tutorial is useful if you are on campus where it is tricky to connect your Pi directly to the campus Wi-Fi and establish unobstructed SSH connection between the Pi and your computer.

 ## Enable SSH on Raspberry Pi
 Before `ssh` onto your Raspberry Pi, you need to enable the SSH server on the Pi.
 On raspbian, this is as simple as several clicks in a utility called `raspi-config`.